 Dachshunds were pack animals, which made them ideal for hunting as well.
-And the reason why they're so long is so they could squeezed into the burrows of badgers.
+And the reason why they’re so long is so they could squeeze into the burrows of badgers.

 So the dachshunds are very tenacious and extremely cocky and won’t back down to other animals.